Bill Hartley (athlete)

-Athletics career
+Biography

 Hartley was raised in Lydiate, Lancashire (now Merseyside) on the outskirts of Liverpool where his family ran a market garden.
 He began his athletic career at age 13 as a high jumper.
-By age 18 he held the Under-19 record for 400m hurdles (52.9 seconds).
-Following success in national and international competition, Hartley won a silver medal representing England at the 1974 British Commonwealth Games in Christchurch, New Zealand and then a gold medal at the European Championships in Rome in the 400m relay.
-He also represented England in the 400 metres hurdles event, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
+By age 18 he held the Under-19 record for 400 m hurdles (52.9 seconds).

+Hartley finished third behind Alan Pascoe in the 400 metres hurdles event at the 1973 AAA Championships and then won a silver medal representing England at the 1974 British Commonwealth Games in Christchurch, New Zealand.

+The year continued to bring significant success as he won a gold medal at the European Championships in Rome in the 400 m relay and by virtue of being the highest placed British athlete in the 400 metres hurdles the 1974 AAA Championships was considered the British 400 metres hurdles champion.
+He then won the title outright at the 1975 AAA Championships.

+He later represented England in the 400 metres hurdles event, at the 1978 Commonwealth Games in Edmonton, Canada.

 He was a member of the winning Europa Cup 4 × 400 m relay team, along with Alan Pascoe, David Jenkins and Jim Aukett.
 An achilles tendon problem ended his running career in 1982, after which he became a sprint coach and conditioner for Widnes Rugby League Club and then Wigan Rugby League Club.